 Having spent a good chunk of my career working in industries which were focused purely on publicity and profit, I realised in my mid-twenties that this wasn’t enough to fulfil me.
 More than that, I began to feel a discord between the values I held in my heart and those which prevailed over my sector.

 So I made the leap into self employment and learnt a key lesson in the process about the importance of listening to our intuition.
 We know what’s right for us, but we have to slow down long enough to hear it, then be brave to go forth in faith even when outcomes are uncertain.

 Every time I embark on a new project (like writing my book) I feel this fear.
 It is about embracing it because to stick in the comfort zone means compromising on all of the possibilities for our lives and our potential – and ultimately that is not comfortable at all.

-Jessica Huie’s book PURPOSE, find your truth and embrace your calling, is available for pre-order here.
+Jessica Huie’s book PURPOSE, find your truth and embrace your calling, is available to buy from Amazon UK.